pemtr2024/pemtr2024.github.io/program/index.md

 ## Seminars, Part 3

-This session gathers alumni from E-JUST's Mechatronics and Robotics (MTR) Department with international/industrial exposure and whose relevant insights/advices are to inspire the next generation of MTRians and E-JUSTians.
+This session gathers alumni from E-JUST's Mechatronics and Robotics (MTR) Department and selected E-JUST students with international/industrial exposure and whose relevant insights/advices are to inspire the next generation of MTRians and E-JUSTians.
 {: .notice}